Quantifying the Performance Gap for Simple Versus Optimal Dynamic Server Allocation Policies: Policies and Models

 Two special cases of interest are: \\ 1) The holding-on delay $T$ is exponentially distributed ($k=1$):

 2) The holding on delay $T$ is deterministic ($k \rightarrow \infty$):

-The above model can be extended to incorporate state-dependent service rates $\mu_i$, potentially providing the ability to more accurately model behavior when multiple requests can be in service simultaneously.
-(See Appendix~\ref{sec:MMmun}.)
+\revTwo{The above model can be extended to incorporate state-dependent service rates $\mu_i$, potentially providing the ability to more accurately model behavior when multiple requests can be in service simultaneously.
+(See supplemental material.)}{}

-Consider now the extremes of $T=0$ and $T\rightarrow\infty$.
+\revTwo{Consider now the extremes of $T=0$ and $T\rightarrow\infty$.
 For $T\rightarrow\infty$, the server is always left allocated, resulting in the standard M/M/1 model as noted above.
 For $T=0$, the server is immediately deallocated when the system empties of requests.
-It is easy to see that under fixed rate Poisson (memoryless) arrivals an optimal policy will either always leave the server on, or immediately deallocate.
+It is easy to see that under fixed rate Poisson (memoryless) arrivals an optimal policy will either always leave the server on, or immediately deallocate.}{It is easy to see that under fixed rate Poisson (memoryless) arrivals an optimal policy will either always leave the server on ($T\rightarrow\infty$), or immediately deallocate ($T=0$).} \revOne{}{This follows since as time elapses during a system idle period, the distribution of time until the next arrival \revTwo{(which determines the optimal choice between the server being left on or being deallocated) }{}does not change.
+Note, however, that this optimal choice depends on a priori knowledge of the request rate\revTwo{.
+This motivates}{, motivating} the use of intermediate “holding-on” policies, \revTwo{which are}{as} often employed in practice\revTwo{, and motivates our analysis of such policies}.{}}

-Considering the case of immediate deallocation ($T=0$), we have assumed that server allocation is triggered whenever a request arrives to an empty system with deallocated server, but another option would be to not trigger server allocation until multiple request arrivals have occurred.
-Under fixed-rate Poisson arrivals, an optimal policy will trigger the initiation of server allocation when $b$ request arrivals have occurred for some integer policy parameter $b \geq 1$.
-It is straightforward to generalize Equations~(\ref{eq:exponential})/(\ref{eq:deterministic}) (which are for $b=1$) to also handle the case of $b > 1$.
-Applying the PASTA property, we can write an expression for $R$ as the sum of 1) the mean request service time, 2) the product of the mean request service time and the mean number of requests waiting for or receiving service, and 3) the mean time spent waiting for server allocation:
+\revTwo{Considering the case of immediate deallocation ($T=0$), we}{Consider now the case of immediate deallocation ($T=0$).
+We} have assumed that server allocation is triggered whenever a request arrives to an empty system with deallocated server, but another option would be to \revTwo{not trigger server allocation until multiple request arrivals have occurred.}{wait for multiple arrivals.} \revTwo{Under fixed-rate}{Given} Poisson arrivals, an optimal policy will trigger \revTwo{the initiation of server}{server} allocation \revTwo{when $b$ request arrivals have occurred}{after $b$ arrivals} for some integer\revTwo{ policy parameter}{} $b \geq 1$. \revTwo{It is straightforward to generalize Equations~(\ref{eq:exponential})/(\ref{eq:deterministic})\revTwo{ (which are for $b=1$) to also handle the case of $b > 1$}{}.
+Applying}{For this case, applying} \revTwo{the PASTA property}{PASTA}, we can write \revTwo{an expression for }{}$R$ as the sum of 1) the mean request service time, 2) the product of the mean\revTwo{ request}{} service time and the mean number of requests waiting for or receiving service, and 3) the mean time\revTwo{ spent}{} waiting for server allocation: